-CAR T-cell therapy essentially leverages the natural ability of the human immune system to detect and destroy cancer cells.
-In order to effectively eliminate cancer cells, cytotoxic T-cells must first recognize them as dangerous.
-The T-cells must then be activated, proliferate, and effectively kill the target cell.
+CAR T-cell therapy leverages the natural ability of the human immune system to detect and destroy cancer cells.
+In order to effectively eliminate cancer cells, cytotoxic T-cells must first recognize them and then be activated, proliferate, and effectively kill the target cell.